-- You may feel like resting more after the surgery.
+You may feel like resting more after the procedure.
 Slowly start to do more each day.
 Rest when you feel it is needed.
-Ask your caregiver if you should not lift objects for a period of time.
-Ask your caregiver when you can return to work.
+Ask your PHP when you can return to your daily activities.

-Do not put anything into your vagina until your caregiver says it is OK.
-Do not have sexual intercourse (sex), douche, or use tampons.
-Call your caregiver if you have questions or concerns.
+- Do not put anything into your vagina until your PHP says it is okay.
+Do not have sex, douche, or use tampons.

 - You have a fever.

-- You have abdominal (stomach) pain that does not go away.
+- You have abdominal pain that does not go away.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.